-For comparisons with other countries in this review on leave provision and early childhood education and care services please see the cross-country tables at the front of the review (also available individually on the Leave Network website).
+For comparisons with other countries in this review on leave provision and early childhood education and care services, please see the cross-country tables at the front of the review (also available individually on the Leave Network website).
 To contact authors of country notes, see the members page on the Leave Network website.

-- 1. Current leave and other employment-related policies to support parents - a.
-Maternity leave (public sector) (Licencias por maternidad y por paternidad) (Instituto de Seguridad Social)
+1. Current leave and other employment-related policies to support parents a.
+Maternity leave (public sector) (Licencias por maternidad y por paternidad) (responsibility of Instituto de Seguridad Social)

-• 13 weeks: up to six weeks can be taken before the birth, one week of which must be taken at this time.
+Thirteen (13) weeks: up to six weeks can be taken before the birth, one week of which must be taken at this time.
+Since 1 June 2017 civil servants of the Central Administration are entitled to 14 weeks of Maternity leave (as well as private sector workers).

-- 100 per cent of earnings with no ceiling on payments. - Funded from general taxation.
+- One hundred (100) per cent of earnings with no ceiling on payments. - Funded from general taxation.